-If you are interested in living in a residential park or retirement village, you can receive free information and legal assistance from the Park and Village Information Link (PAVIL).
+If you're interested in living in a residential park or retirement village, you can receive free information and legal assistance from the Queensland Retirement Village and Park Advice Service (formerly Park and Village Information Link—PAVIL).

-Alternatively, you may be able to access in-home support to help you to stay in your current home for longer.
+Alternatively, you may be able to access in-home support to help you to stay longer in your current home.

-Your local Aged Care Assessment Team can also give advice on some of your options.
-They can help you work out what type of care will best meet your needs and assess whether you are eligible for:
+Your local Aged Care Assessment Team could advise you about your options.
+They can help you work out what type of care will suit you and assess whether you're eligible for:

-You may also wish to visit the My Aged Care website or phone the My Aged Care contact centre on 1800 200 422.
+You could also visit the My Aged Care website or phone the My Aged Care contact centre on 1800 200 422.

-- Public and community housing—Find out if you’re eligible for public and community housing, and information about how to apply.
+- Public and community housing—eligibility and how to apply.

-- Rent assistance—Find out about bond loans and rental grants, assistance available to help you find a place to live, and the National Rental Affordability Scheme (NRAS).
+- Rent assistance—bond loans and rental grants, assistance available to help you find a place to live, and the National Rental Affordability Scheme (NRAS).